rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

 > While it wasn't a major issue, it was frustrating when database migration
 > errors caused the development database to be deleted and recreated, as I
-> often lost data I needed to keep.
+> often lost test-data I wanted to keep.
 >
 > -- Bruno Costanzo

 > While I was testing our claude code skill to deploy web-apps to deplo.io, the
-> agent hit the quota limit of the number of apps.
-To solve this it decided
+> agent hit the quota limit of the number of apps in the test organization.
+To
-> it's best to delete existing apps with `nctl delete app`.
-Luckily it asked
+> solve this it decided it's best to delete existing apps with `nctl delete
-> for confirmation before going ahead.
+> app`.
+It did ask for confirmation though before going ahead.
 >
 > -- Josua Schmid

-We didn't have a case yet where things went seriously wrong, mostly because we don't let the agents run unattended.
+We didn't have a case yet where things went seriously wrong, mostly because we don't let the agents run unattended and use test environments.
 But it was enough to trigger us to really think about how to improve the situation.

 For a deeper look at these attack vectors see the [39c3 talk][39c3-talk] referenced in the introduction.